IARD-Solutions/solidity-analyzer-vscode/README.md

 3. Select the desired analysis option
 4. View results in the editor and detailed panel

+## Debugging and Logs

+If you encounter any issues with the extension, you can access the logs via the Output Panel:

+- Go to View → Output (or press Ctrl+Shift+U)
+- Select "Solidity Analyzer" from the dropdown menu at the top of the Output panel

+The log level can be configured in the extension settings (`solidityAnalyzer.logLevel`).

 ## Extension Settings

 This extension contributes the following settings: